jpgsantos/Subcellular_workflow/README.md

 This workflow has been developed to tackle the challenge of building and analyzing biochemical pathway models, combining pre-existing tools and custom-made software.

-At the root of our implementation is the SBTAB format, a file that can store biochemical models and associated data in an easily readable and expandable way.
+At the root of our implementation is the SBtab format, a file format that can store biochemical models and associated data in an easily readable and expandable way.

-We have also developed tools to convert the SBTAB format into several formats that can be used in MATLAB, Neuron, STEPS and Copasi.
+We have also developed tools to convert the SBtab format into several formats that can be used in MATLAB, NEURON, STEPS and Copasi.

-Using Matlab we have developed custom scripts for parameter estimation, global sensitivities analysis, and diagnostics tools that can be used for model development.
+Using Matlab we have developed custom scripts for parameter estimation, global sensitivitiy analysis, and diagnostics tools that can be used for model development.

-We demonstrate all these features using an example model, a modifieed version of the D1 MSN subcellular cascade model from Nair et al 2016<sup>1</sup>.
+We demonstrate all these features using an example model, a modified version of the D1 MSN subcellular cascade model from Nair et al 2016<sup>1</sup>.
-Code to run this model in Matlab, Neuron, and Subcellular aplication(STEPS) can be found on the "Matlab", "Neuron" and "Bionetgen and Steps folders" respectively.
+Code to run this model in Matlab, NEURON, and Subcellular aplication(STEPS) can be found on the "Matlab", "NEURON" and "BioNetGen and Steps folders" respectively.

 Features:

-* Model simulation, using MATLAB, subcellular aplication(STEPS), or Neuron
+* Model simulation, using MATLAB, subcellular aplication(STEPS), or NEURON
 * Analysis of selected parameter sets, using MATLAB
 * Parameter optimization, using MATLAB
 * Global Sensitivity analysis, using MATLAB